-If any device is being "seen or heard" during class hours, a teacher or building principal will confiscate the device for the student to pick up at the end of the school day.
+If any device is out or on the student's person during class, without special permission, a teacher or building principal may confiscate the device for the student to pick up at the end of the school day.
+If there is any further violation, the device may again be confiscated, and the parent or guardian must pick up the device from the principal.
 This particular violation of schools rules will be considered an act of Insubordination.
-Violations will result in the following consequences being enforced: